danielpahxao/danielpahxao/README.md

-- 👋 Hi, I’m @danielpahxao
+- 👋 Hi, I’m Daniel Paixão (Brazilian name)
-- 👀 I’m interested in Javascript
+- 👀 I’m interested in Javascript and more...
 - 🌱 I’m currently learning Node.js & React
 - 💞️ I’m looking to collaborate on learning
 - 📫 How to reach me?
 By e-mail: danielpaixaodasilva@gmail.com